themihirsolanki/TechnicalTest/Readme.md

 ***

 #### To Submit the test.
-from your new repo which is preferably public.
+Submit to us links to your new repo which is preferably public.

 If the repo is private then you will be given instructions on who to invite to be able to clone the repo.

 Do the test and please commit frequently as we want to see your thought processes in solving the test.